japila-books/spark-structured-streaming-internals/docs/WatermarkSupport.md

-== [[WatermarkSupport]] WatermarkSupport Contract -- Unary Physical Operators with Streaming Watermark Support
+# WatermarkSupport Unary Physical Operators

 `WatermarkSupport` is the <<contract, abstraction>> of unary physical operators (`UnaryExecNode`) with support for streaming event-time watermark.